 You could say KPIs are a bit of a grey area in product marketing - lots of people have them, many also don’t.
 To give you a flavor of what you’re looking at though, here are a few examples we’ve come across on Slack and in our podcasts:

 - Number of daily, active, and/or monthly users,

 - Win rates,

 - Sales confidence - i.e. how confident the sales teams are in pitching your product,

 - Marketing-qualified leads (MQLs) and sales-qualified leads (SQLs), and

-- Customer satisfaction - using things like NPS scores.
+- Customer satisfaction - using metrics like NPS scores.

 6. Content marketing

-This could be anything from blogs, whitepapers and case studies to social posts, product guides and sales one-pagers.
-We touched on it a little bit earlier, but the amount you’ll need to channel your inner-wordsmith will depend on the company’s set-up.
+We touched on it a little bit earlier, but the amount you’ll need to channel your inner-wordsmith will depend on the company’s setup.
 If there’s a team of copywriters built-in, odds are, you won’t need to take ownership all the time.

 Anyway, naturally, some product marketers feel more comfortable with their copywriting skills than others and we’ve seen a fair few requests for course recommendations around this - here are a few we shared in a round-up a few months ago.